Introduction to the Institute

-English, German, French, Chinese, Korean, and Japanese (for undergraduate students).
+English, German, French, Chinese, Korean, and Japanese (for international students studying in faculties).

-1. Develop students' foreign language management skills as a communication tool so that they can play an active role as an independent member in the international community.
+Develop students' foreign language skills as a communication tool so that they can play an active role as an independent member in today’s mutually connected societies.

-2. Develop students' attitudes towards understanding and respecting other cultures while raising their interest in the local culture.
+Foster students' attitudes towards understanding and respecting other cultures while raising their interest in the local culture